daixiang0/gci/README.md

 ### New style
 GCI supports three modes of operation

+> **Note**
+>
+> Since v0.10.0, the `-s` and `--section` flag can only be used multiple times to specify multiple sections.
+> For example, you could use `-s standard,default` before, but now you must use `-s standard -s default`.
+> This breaking change makes it possible for the project to support specifying multiple custom prefixes.
+(Please see below.)

 ```shell
 $ gci print -h
 Print outputs the formatted file.
 If you want to apply the changes to a file use write instead!